SAP-samples/teched2025-AD168/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/Save.png)
 5. Click anywhere on the canvas and then click on ![](/exercises/ex0/images/Arrow.png) to open side process panel, select Variables and click on Configure for Process Input Variables.
    <br>![](/exercises/ex0/images/CustomVar.png)<br>
-6. Click on Add Input and add the following attributes of appropriate type(string, number and so on) as shown below.
+6. Click on Add Input and add the following attributes of appropriate type(string, number, and so on) and mark as required, as shown below.
+The "Item" attribute should be mark also as list.
 <br>![](/exercises/ex0/images/Configure_Process_Inputs.png)
 7. Click on Add a Trigger, select API Trigger, give it a name "Purchase Order Process Trigger" and click on Create.<br>
 <br>![](/exercises/ex0/images/API_Trigger.png)